-The discount rates for this valuation and the previous statutory valuation are set out in Appendix B. The rates for this valuation are less than or equal to the rates used for the previous valuation at all durations.
+The discount rates for this valuation and the previous statutory valuation are set out in Appendix B. The rates for this valuation are greater than or equal to the rates used for the previous valuation at all durations.

-Pension increases
+Pension Increases

 The pension increase assumption is linked to expected increases in the Consumer Price Index (CPI).
 For the purposes of certain accounting valuations Treasury publishes assumptions relating to CPI increases.
 In our opinion it is reasonable to also use these assumptions for this valuation.
-The CPI increase assumptions released in July 2020 relate to years ending 30 June.
-As at 30 June 2020, the assumed CPI increases based on the Treasury rates are 0.83% p.a. initially, gradually increasing to 1.58% p.a. after 4 years, remaining at 1.58% p.a. up to 17 years, then gradually increasing to 2.0% p.a. after 62 years.
+The CPI increase assumptions released in July 2021 relate to years ending 30 June.
+As at 30 June 2021, the assumed CPI increases based on the Treasury rates are 1.88% p.a. for the first 20 years then increasing to, and remaining at 2.00% after 29 years.

-For the 30 June 2019 statutory valuation the assumed CPI increases were 1.72% p.a. for 18 years, gradually increasing to 2.0% p.a. after 52 years.
+For the 30 June 2020 statutory valuation, the assumed CPI increases were 0.83% initially, gradually increasing to 1.58% p.a. after 4 years, remaining at 1.58% up to 17 years, then gradually increasing to 2.0% p.a. after 62 years.

 The assumption of major significance in the valuation of the Fund's liabilities is the long-term difference (or 'gap') between the assumed discount rate and the assumed rate of future pension increases.
 These two assumptions offset each other in their financial effect, hence the difference between the rates is important rather than the absolute values ascribed to them.
 The greater the assumed gap, the lower the value placed on the liabilities.

-The assumed 'gap' for this valuation is 4.17% for the year ending 30 June 2021, gradually decreasing to 3.0% p.a. from 1 July 2083 onwards.
-The gap for the 30 June 2019 statutory valuation was 3.28% p.a. for the year ending 30 June 2020, gradually decreasing to 3.0% from 1 July 2072 onwards.
-In isolation, this means that the value of liabilities will be lower than the value of liabilities under the 30 June 2019 basis.
+The assumed 'gap' for this valuation is 3.12% for the year ending 30 June 2022, gradually decreasing to 3.0% p.a. from 1 July 2051 onwards.
+The gap for the 30 June 2020 statutory valuation was 4.17% p.a. for the year ending 30 June 2021, gradually decreasing to 3.0% from 1 July 2083 onwards.
+In isolation, this means that the value of liabilities will be higher than the value of liabilities under the 30 June 2020 basis.

-Salary growth
+Salary Growth

 The salary inflation assumption is based on market expectations of price inflation and on consideration of Treasury's expected range for inflation, together with an allowance for the margin of salary inflation over price inflation.
-The salary assumption adopted is a flat salary increase of 2.5% p.a., which is the same as that used for the statutory valuation as at 30 June 2019.
-In addition, an age-based scale of promotional salary increases has been used, as set out in Appendix B, which is also the same as adopted for the 30 June 2019 statutory valuation.
+The salary assumption adopted is a flat salary increase of 2.5% p.a., which is the same as that used for the statutory valuation as at 30 June 2020.
+In addition, an age-based scale of promotional salary increases has been used, as set out in Appendix B, which is also the same as adopted for the 30 June 2020 statutory valuation.